paulveillard/cybersecurity-bcdr/README.md

 #### Reports
 - Reports provide specific information on a particular topic on a formal, standardized way.
 Reports may include data summaries, findings and actions to be taken.

+Often times these types are all engaged in a lifecycle.
+An SOP directs us to write a protocol (two documents), we execute the protocol (a record) and then write a report.
+This fluidity allows us to combine the types.

+Throughout these types we need to apply good change management and data integrity practices (ALCOA).

+All of these types follow a very similar path for their lifecycle.

+### 4.1 - Documents Management lifecycle

+Everything we do is risk based.
+Some questions to ask when developing and improving this system include:

+What are the risks of writing procedures at a “low level of detail versus a high level of detail) how much variability do we allow individuals performing a task?) – Both have advantages, both have disadvantages and it is not a one-sized fits all approach.
+- What are the risks in verifying (witnessing) non-critical tasks?
+How do we identify critical tasks?
+- What are the risks in not having evidence that a procedure-defined task was completed?
+- What are the risks in relation to archiving and documentation retrieval?

+There is very little difference between paper records and documents and electronic records and documents as far as what is given above.
+Electronic records require the same concerns around generation, distribution and maintenance.
+Just now you are looking at a different set of safeguards and activities to make it happen.